wgmo/graphtik/docs/source/arch.rst

         Getter/setter functions to extract/populate `solution` values given as a `modifier` parameter (not applicable for pure `sideffects`).

-        See :class:`.Accessor` defining class and the :func:`.jsonp` concrete factory.
+        See :class:`.Accessor` defining class and the :func:`.modify` concrete factory.

     subdoc
     superdoc